 - 1. Create a YAML file describing the infrastructure you intend to install.
-For an example YAML file, see retail-mass-config-yaml.pdf. - 2.
+For an example YAML file, see Retail > Retail-mass-config-yaml. - 2.
 On a clean Uyuni for Retail installation, import the YAML file you have created:

-'''

-retail_yaml --from-yaml filename.yaml
+retail\yaml --from-yaml filename.yaml

-'''